roaminggypsy/Moments/README.md

 ```

 ### And coding style tests
-Explain what these tests test and whyy
+Explain what these tests test and why

 ```